 - While small, Eceabat has all the facilities you need to visit the battlefields and continue on your journey including taxis, ATMs, local buses, and a Metro coach office where you can book tickets to Istanbul and other destinations.

 Cons to Staying in Eceabat

-- Compared to Cannakale, there are fewer options for accommodation and restaurants.
+- Compared to Canakkale, there are fewer options for accommodation and restaurants.

-- Eceabat is very quite compared to Cannakale and lacks the Turkish feel which can be found in the city.
+- Eceabat is very quiet compared to Canakkale and lacks the Turkish feel which can be found in the city.

-- Aside from visiting the Gallipoli battlefields, there’s nothing to really to see or do in Eceabat.
+- Aside from visiting the Gallipoli battlefields, there’s nothing really to see or do in Eceabat.

 What to See in Eceabat